stoicaandrei/redux-state-manager/README.md

 // It's important that you import getStore and importing the App import { getStore } from 'stateManager';
-import { Provider as ReduxProvider } from 'react-redux';
+import { ReduxProvider } from 'redux-state-manager';

 ReactDOM.render(
   <ReduxProvider store={getStore()}>